minime24/bayut_mcp/README.md

 ```

 ### "404 Not Found"
-- Ensure you're subscribed to the correct Bayut API on RapidAPI
+- Ensure you're subscribed to the UAE Real Estate API on RapidAPI
-- Base URL should be: `https://bayut-api1.p.rapidapi.com`
+- Base URL should be: `https://uae-real-estate2.p.rapidapi.com`

 ## Development